How the Digital Economy has flourished for years:

 The culprits running the parallel economy do not feel like having bank accounts and other business books which simply means no tax payment to Govt.

-With Digitalization Initiatives like Taxations being bought online and steps like Demonetization, the govt is trying to weed out corruption from our system which is expected to lead to a positive impact on Indian Economy.
+With Digitalisation Initiatives like Taxation being bought online and steps like Demonetisation, the govt is trying to weed out corruption from our system which is expected to lead to a positive impact on Indian Economy.

-Role of Digitalization in Banking Sector in India:
+Role of Digitalisation in Banking Sector in India:

 With digital transactions, one needs to have a proper bank account and essential documents.
 Banks are the part and parcel of our day-to-day life.
 Banking includes ATM transactions, online payments, and transfers.

-Because of Digitalization of their processes, banks have saved costs by improving their processes.
+Because of Digitalisation of their processes, banks have saved costs by improving their processes.
 Customers have been able to avail benefits such as ATMs, cashless transactions using Credit Card, Debit Cards, etc.